-But in writing, sometimes the reader needs that little extra bit of information to help them see exactly what you want them to.
-The problem is that using one at the end of every single line of dialogue quickly becomes exhausting.
+But in writing, the reader sometimes needs that little extra bit of information to help them see exactly what you want them to.
+The problem is that adding that information at the end of every single line of dialogue quickly becomes exhausting.

 “So what should we do about it?” they asked.